lutschdig/XAI_spec_AudioMNIST/README.md

 # XAI_spec_AudioMNIST
-This repository was created for the Master-Thesis with the title:

 ***Explainable artificial intelligence (XAI) for spectrogram-based classification of univariate time series data: A survey and experimental study***

 Note: some code snippets were adopted or are based on other repositories/sources, which is stated in the concerned cells.